 Australian Plant Phenomics Facility Internship

-The next round of Postgraduate Internship Awards at the Australian Plant Phenomics Facility (APPF) have been announced!
-Applications close 30 November 2018.
+The next round of Postgraduate Internship Awards at the Australian Plant Phenomics Facility (APPF) are now open.
+Applications close 30 November 2020.

 - $1,500 maximum towards accommodation in Adelaide or Canberra, if required

 - $500 maximum towards travel / airfare, if required

 - $10,000 maximum toward infrastructure use

 We have identified a number of priority research areas, each reflecting a global challenge and the role that advances in plant biology can play in providing a solution:

 - Application of mechatronic engineering to plant phenotyping

 - Application of image analysis techniques to understanding plant form and function

 Students proposing other topics will also be considered.

 APPF postgraduate internship grants involve access to the facility’s phenotyping capabilities to undertake collaborative projects and to work as an intern with the APPF team to learn about experimental design, image and data analysis in plant phenomics.